The Dayara Bugyal trek in Uttarakhand is like an underdog when it comes to Himalayan winter treks. It is in-fact a Grand

 But what lies further ahead can make you weak in your knees.

-As soon as you exit the treeline, you enter the grand meadows of Dayara.
+As soon as you exit the treeline, you enter the meadows of Dayara.
 The trails runs through the heart of these meadows.
 Behind you, you see striking views of Mt Srikanth, Draupadi Ka Danda, John Lee and Bhagirathi.
+In the winters, the entire meadows is covered in a thick blanket of snow, thus giving it the tag of a Grand Snow Trek.

 Not many people know that these are a few of the oldest skiing slopes of our country.
 Although not as popular as Gulmarg or Auli, this is no less pretty!

 The best part of it?
 You get to camp right in the middle of these snowy slopes.
 It’s an experience you’ll talk about for a long long time.